-"Steppes" Album Cover - Adrian Bellue
+Creating an Album Cover - Adrian Bellue's "Steppes"

-Adrian and I took some time to discuss creative concepts a few weeks before we jumped into the actual portrait session.
+Adrian and I took some time to discuss creative concepts a few weeks before we jumped into the actual photography session.
 I asked him what his album was about and he emphasized that peace, balance, and strength of spirit were key themes.
 He also highlighted that in the title track, Steppes, he had applied his own modern adaptation of Tuvan throat singing.
 "Tuvan throat singers are amazing", he said excitedly.
 "Someday I want to travel to their country and study their music."
-Seeing how important this element was to Adrian, and having no idea what Tuvan throat singing was, I spent a few hours with professors Youtube and Wikipedia to remedy this problem.
+Seeing how important this element was to Adrian, and having no idea what Tuvan throat singing was, I spent a few hours with professors Youtube and Wikipedia to learn.

 With all of the album's aspects now studied and in mind, I decided that Bonsai Rock (a place that I had once visited before) would be a perfect fit for Adrian's music.
-For those of you who may not know what Bonsai Rock is, it's a unique rock located inside a small, hidden cove at the Northern Nevada-side of Lake Tahoe that has three trees surprisingly growing through the top of it.
+For those of you who may not know what Bonsai Rock is, it's a unique rock located inside a small, hidden cove at the Northern Nevada-side of Lake Tahoe that has three unexpected trees growing through the top of it.
 The rock has a serene, zen-like aura to it, and typical of Lake Tahoe, the surroundings are composed of crystal clear waters, epic rock formations, and majestic mountain backdrops.
 It was easily the most impressive natural aesthetic that we would find within a 3 hour drive, and since we couldn't afford a trip to the actual valleys of Tuva, this was certainly the next best thing.

 The Rough Road

 It was a gorgeous scene.
 Adrian closed his eyes, reached deep, and brought all of his emotions to the strings.
 The music harmonized with the gentle waves and soothing colors, and I could easily see his inner warrior spirit revealing itself.
 I wasn't the only one enthralled by what was I was witnessing, and when I looked behind me I was surprised to see that a small crowd had assembled.
-Thankfully for us, a talented and generous landscape photographer named Karen Hutton was present and she took some invaluable behind the scenes photos and video.
+Thankfully for us, a very generous landscape photographer named Karen Hutton was present and she took some invaluable behind the scenes photos and video.

 Adrian easily had the artistic part under control, and after I established the composition I began to shift my mind towards technicalities and lighting.
 The sun was far below the horizon, and with not enough ambient light falling on Adrian to capture his movements by natural means I decided to use my Canon 600EX-RT speedlite and umbrella to compensate.
 I placed the camera on a ten second timer and then waded around Adrian so that when the strobe fired it would mimic the sunlight.
 I repeated this process at least 20 times in order to capture the small variety of facial expressions and movements that Adrian would make as the song progressed.